Refefer/fastxml/README.md

  - "FastXML: A Fast, Accurate and Stable Tree-classifier for eXtreme Multi-label Learning" (https://manikvarma.github.io/pubs/prabhu14.pdf).
  - "Extreme Multi-label Loss Functions for Recommendation, Tagging, Ranking & Other Missing Label Application" (https://manikvarma.github.io/pubs/jain16.pdf)
+ - "DiSMEC - Distributed Sparse Machines for Extreme Multi-label Classification" (https://arxiv.org/abs/1609.02521)

+DiSMEC makes it's appearance via an L2 penalty rather than an L1 which, when set with a high alpha and sparsity eps of 0.01-0.05, also can produce sparse linear classifiers.

 It's implemented in the quasi-familiar scikit-learn clf format.